cloudogu/command-bus/README.md

 ### Validating command bus
 The `ValidatingCommandBus` uses the `javax.validation` API to validate the command, before execution.
 The `CommandBus` will throw an `ConstraintViolationException`, if the command violates validation rules.
+Make sure to provide `javax.validation` implementation at runtime, such as `org.hibernate:hibernate-validator`.

 ```java
 public class NotifyCommand implements Command<Void> {